Marketcircle/AXElements/docs/Searching.markdown

 Remember earlier when I said the method name should be the class of the element being searched for?
 Well, that was kind of a lie.
 Kind of.
 Get it?
 Have I killed the joke yet?
 Kind of?
-Good.
+AXElements needs its own version of talking foxes.

 The search class that you enter is actually matched using `#kind_of?` instead of matching the classes exactly.
 And since class hierarchies